-Sure, printed pants can sometimes make us look sloppy and verge on pajama-wearing territory, but this certainly isn’t always true.
+Sure, printed pants can sometimes make us look sloppy and verge on the pajama-wearing territory, but this certainly isn’t always true.
 My friend’s outfit, for example, didn’t.
 Hers was more akin to that of a risk-taking fashionista.
 She managed to pull off her acid print pants quite nicely.

-(This illustrates that some lads neither understand nor appreciate printed pants.
-Keep this in mind next time a boy flings a negative comment your way.)
+This illustrates that some lads neither understand nor appreciate printed pants.
+Keep this in mind next time a boy flings a negative comment your way.

 I’ll admit that for me, wearing printed pants is intimidating.
-Though I’m immensely attracted to funky printed pants when shopping, I still tend to reach for my jeans and solid-colour pants when selecting my outfits.
+Though I’m immensely attracted to funky printed pants when shopping, I still tend to reach for my jeans and solid-color pants when selecting my outfits.
 Still, you shouldn’t let that stop you from trying the printed pants!
 As a case in point, today I decided to pull out a pair of printed pants that I hadn’t worn in a while.
 No pajama jokes were made.
 Though this is admittedly setting the bar a bit low, I still count it as a success!

 The key to pulling printed pants off is to know how to style them.
 Here are some suggestions:

-Pick a colour; coordinate accordingly
+Pick a color; coordinate accordingly

 Take the pants presented below by Pepe Jeans, for example.
 If you have a pair like these, with a navy blue base but orangey-pink motifs, you could wear a basic salmon or purple top.
-Similarly, even if your pants are incredibly colourful, you could pick a distinctive shade from the print and match it in your top.
-You could also consider matching your shoes to the brightest colour to maintain consistency.
+Similarly, even if your pants are incredibly colorful, you could pick a distinctive shade from the print and match it in your top.
+You could also consider matching your shoes to the brightest color to maintain consistency.

 Wear a blazer

 A blazer makes the overall look more formal and thus less ‘pajama-esque’.
 A structured blazer in black or navy would particularly make for a more formal outfit.
-Note: remember to wear a solid-colour top that matches the pants.
+Note: remember to wear a solid-color top that matches the pants.